Top kayaking adventures in the Pacific Northwest [REVIEW]

 11. Paddling past movie-worthy floating homes

 Maybe you fell in love with the romantic charm of floating houses while watching Sleepless in Seattle too.
 There are so many beautiful floating homes in the Pacific Northwest, but the ones in downtown Portland on the Willamette River near Ross Island provide a picturesque scene that enhances the urban kayaking experience.
+This Summer, 2024, I even rented a floating home cabin to try out the “kayaking life” on the water.

-12. Kayaking at the Base of a Famous Volcanic Eruption
+12. Kayaking at the base of a famous volcanic eruption

 If you're on the hunt for a unique kayaking experience in Washington State, one of my top day trips of last year was paddling on Coldwater Lake.
 Formed after Mt.
 St. Helens' big volcanic eruption in 1980, this lake offers a lot more than just pretty views… We saw a bald eagle, Black-tailed deer, elk tracks, & more fascinating wildlife, as well as enjoyed epic mountain and fall leaf peeping views.